valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

   The library `@valtimo/user-interface` has been removed.
 All of its components have been moved to `@valtimo/components`.
   In order order to migrate, please refer to the [migration guide](./migration.md).

+* **Update of Carbon Table**

+  The CarbonTableComponent is now backwards compatible with the ListComponent, making for a easier process of replacing it.
+Instructions on how to migrate to this version of the CarbonTable can be found in the [migration guide](./migration.md).

+  CarbonTable now also supports different translations for the multi-select functionality through the *@Input selectTranslations*.

+* **Case List**

+  Case List has been updated to the Carbon Design System and is now using the CarbonTable.

+* **Bulk assign cases**

+  Implemented the bulk assign functionality withing the Case List.

 ## Bugfixes

 The following bugs were fixed: